Histochemistry Staining Methods

 We offer histochemistry staining that may be performed on paraffin embedded tissue section or frozen tissue sections.
 And our scientists are highly experienced in histochemical staining.
 Below is a sampling of the types of staining methods we perform:

-Hematoxylin and Eosin (H&E) staining: This is a classic and popular tissue sections staining method widely used for the inspection of tissue components for pathological analysis – that’s applicable in all organs and disease models.
+Hematoxylin and Eosin (H&E) staining: This is a classic standard tissue section staining method widely used for the inspection of tissue components for pathological analysis that’s applicable in all organs and disease models.
 Our scientists are well-versed in this method, based on binding of nucleic acid and other acidic components of the tissue to the basic hematoxylin stain.
 The acidic counter stain, eosin, binds to basic components in the tissue, such as cytoplasmic proteins.

 H&E staining in sections of: A) Skin B) Spinal cord C) Paw

 Masson Trichrome (MT) staining: This method is mainly used to distinguish collagen from muscle tissue, applicable and recommended in fibrosis models, wound healing studies, infarct models and others.

 Masson Trichrome staining in lung sections of Bleomycin-induced lung fibrosis: